nf-core/chipseq/docs/usage.md

 | `--skipIGV`             | Skip IGV                           |
 | `--skipMultiQC`         | Skip MultiQC                       |

-`--skipMultiQCStats` allows you to exclude the [general statistics table](https://multiqc.info/docs/#general-statistics-table) from the MultiQC report.

 ## Job resources
 ### Automatic resubmission
 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
 For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.